Mental Health Nursing BSc (Hons)

 Our Alison Gingell building includes a full-size mock operating theatre, containing scrub sinks and theatre lights.

-During your three years on the programme you will undertake six mandatory placements (two in each year) in a range of service settings, working with and alongside qualified mental health nurses, and therefore potential local and regional employers.
-These are sourced by the university5.
+During your degree you will undertake several placements in a range of service settings2,5.
+You will work with and alongside qualified mental health nurses, and therefore potential local and regional employers.

-After successfully graduating from this course, you can apply for registration with the Nursing and Midwifery Council (NMC) (additional costs apply), which enables you to practise immediately if successful.
+After successfully graduating from this course, you can apply for registration with the Nursing & Midwifery Council (NMC) (additional costs apply), which enables you to practise immediately if successful1.

-Coventry University is committed to preparing you for your future career and giving you a competitive edge in the graduate job market.
+Coventry University is committed to preparing you for your future career and aims to give you a competitive edge in the graduate job market.
+The university provides a wide range of support services to help you plan and prepare for your career.

 Our previous graduates have found employment as qualified Mental Health Nurses in the NHS, and private and charitable sector mental health services across the UK.